nickmckay/Lakes380CoreDepthTools/README.md

 All of the depths in the package, both inputs and outputs should be in cm.
 It should give you an error if you ask for a bad depth range.

+## Calculate a core section depth if you know dblf

+If you want to do the opposite, use `dblf_to_coreSection()`.
+Here you input the core name (not the section name) which will be the same, but without the final underscore and section number.
+For example, we could go backwards in this core by doing:

+`cs <- dblf_to_coreSection("L380_DUNCA3_LC4U",105)`

 ### Find the right core name
 If you're having trouble getting the right core name, try the helper functions `findCoreSectionName()` where you can input a guess and it will give you suggestions, or `listCoreSectionNames()` to see all the known names.